From the November 2017 issue of Acoustic Guitar (updated for 2021) | BY ADAM PERLMUTTER

 Go for a guitar with a solid top—as on a steel-string, this is the body part most important to the instrument’s sound, so no skimping here.
 The most common tonewoods for nylon-string soundboards are spruce and cedar, the former generally sounding more direct and projective and the latter warmer and mellower.

 A strong contender among Yamaha’s high-quality budget offerings is the CG192S ($499), which boasts a solid European spruce top paired with laminated rosewood back and sides.
 As on a steel-string guitar, rosewood generally offers a richer, deeper sound than mahogany, well suited to classical repertoire in general.
-The Yamaha’s full-scale mahogany neck is capped with a genuine ebony—not ebonized—
+The Yamaha’s full-scale mahogany neck is capped with a genuine ebony—not ebonized—fretboard, and the guitar is also available for the same price with a cedar top (CG192C, $399).

 If you’re not a classical purist, consider a nylon-string that departs from traditional construction—one that has a streamlined neck, a cutaway, electronics, or any combination of these contemporary features borrowing from steel-string designs.
 These are sometimes referred to as crossover guitars, for obvious reasons.